Ready for another round of I'm A Scientist, this time in the Learning Zone!

 I love to teach and present, both in and out of work, so I can always be found at science fairs such as the Big Bang Fair at Birmingham, and the Imagineering Fair in Coventry, and now online competitions such as this one!

-I grow cells from the brain in order to make a model which can be used to study brain diseases and disorders, such as Parkinson’s disease.
+My Work: I grow cells from the brain in order to make a model which can be used to study brain diseases and disorders, such as Parkinson’s disease.

 The brain is the single most complicated object in the known universe, with billions of brain cells (also called neurons) and other cell types all connecting in a very specific way, which somehow makes you self-aware, you can think and remember, you can see, read, write, learn and feel emotions.